 Citrus fruits like oranges, grapefruits, and lemons are loaded with antioxidants, including flavonoids.

-Research suggests that eating citrus fruits rich in flavonoids may help to decrease inflammation in the body.
+Research suggests that eating citrus fruits rich in flavonoids may decrease inflammation in the body.
 This can, in turn, lower blood pressure and reduce stiffness in the arteries while increasing nitric oxide production and improving blood flow.

 Regular consumption of citrus fruits has also been linked to reduced blood pressure and a lowered risk of stroke.